rachfop/takomo-docs/docs/organizations/member-accounts.md

 ## Adding Member Accounts to Organizational Units

-To specify member accounts that belong to an organizational unit, you list the accounts under organizational unit's `accounts` key.
-You can use plain account ids or key-value objects with `id` key for the account id.
+To specify member accounts that belong to an organizational unit, you list the accounts under the organizational unit's **accounts** key.
+You can use plain account ids or key-value objects with **id** key for the account id.

 #### Example: Setting member accounts